Ramesh Jain: Career

+He served as Chairman of ACM SIG Multimedia.

 He served in academic positions at many universities.
 He served as a professor of computer science and engineering at the University of Michigan, Ann Arbor and the University of California, San Diego; in each case he founded and directed artificial intelligence and visual information systems labs.
-He served as Farmer Professor at Georgia Tech from 2002-2004.
+He served as Farmer Professor at Georgia Tech from 2002 to 2004.
 In 2005 he was named the first Bren Professor in Information and Computer Science for the Donald Bren School of Information and Computer Sciences, University of California, Irvine.